dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 - The female end of the SSD screw snapped in two when I tried to mount the SSD and I ended up having to tape the SSD down.
 Be gentle while screwing in the SSD!

 ## Raspberry Pi Setup

+At this point you should have assembled a custom Raspberry Pi, now it's time to get it running.

 ### Generate SSH Keys